sjsu-library/unionist/_items/unionist--text-0257.md

   took in the wood house.
 The boat was burnt to the water’s edge—the<br>  loss sustained is about $70,000.<br></p>
 scholarlyNotes:
-commentary: "One of the five people who died was described as a prominent Connecticut businessman.
+commentary: 'One of the five people who died was described as a prominent Connecticut businessman.
 Rev, Mitchelmore (1793-1834) held a pastorate in Delaware; there is more on him, including a picture, in this family genealogy - https://mitchelmore.one-name.net/families/trees/tree09.htm#0319
-  ; (Two websites with more information on this disaster are - https://news.yahoo.com/disasters-delaware-come-alive-exhibit-210352235.html?guccounter=1&guce_referrer=aHR0cHM6Ly93d3cuZ29vZ2xlLmNvbS8&guce_referrer_sig=AQAAANXd0xp3rA9QC3WLBL0Z9f_PpV1deDbl_8eeJwOW1tNbSBa-3l2o5Q25qEyS5YzU3vPkJJIE2FwqrgduuDYhcpBsd-iSKd6_m0D6viXg50k7a1I9XecBpxyLOyujqtiD_-TwMbmg-g4mc87todeJHKfniHhoPzKLy3TucwuaA4rW, accessed 10/5/22\n\nand this pdf - https://www.phillyseaport.org/images/Disasters/William%20Penn%20%281834%29%20-%20news02.pdf "
+  ; (Two websites with more information on this disaster are - https://news.yahoo.com/disasters-delaware-come-alive-exhibit-210352235.html?guccounter=1&guce_referrer=aHR0cHM6Ly93d3cuZ29vZ2xlLmNvbS8&guce_referrer_sig=AQAAANXd0xp3rA9QC3WLBL0Z9f_PpV1deDbl_8eeJwOW1tNbSBa-3l2o5Q25qEyS5YzU3vPkJJIE2FwqrgduuDYhcpBsd-iSKd6_m0D6viXg50k7a1I9XecBpxyLOyujqtiD_-TwMbmg-g4mc87todeJHKfniHhoPzKLy3TucwuaA4rW, accessed 10/5/22<br><br>and this pdf - https://www.phillyseaport.org/images/Disasters/William%20Penn%20%281834%29%20-%20news02.pdf '
 relatedPeople: John Mitchelmore; Joseph S. Porter
 featured:
 repeated: